urda/website/_posts/2010-11-23-build-objects-with-interfaces.md

   - Programming
 ---

-The ability to create module software and code blocks is a great trait to have.
 Being able to drop certain chunks of code from one piece of software to another piece of unrelated software is a powerful thing.
 Not only does this save time, but it will also allow you to build a small library of tools you find useful in all your applications.
 Interfaces in C# is just one of many ways to build more modular objects that have similar behavior.

 We are going to create an interface **IHuman** to build people objects from.
 Everyone can agree that all people have a First Name, Last Name, Age, and have some ability to speak.
 So we will wrap that up into a neat interface.

 ```csharp
 public interface IHuman